ryppl/boost-history/committee/LWG/proposals/taxonomy-of-concepts-and-maps.rst

      at the moment they do not, as there is no way to mark my type as not satisfying the auto concept ``LessThanComparable``.

-   The expectation to be protected from such mistakes is consistent with the C++ tradition of protecting against accident rather than deliberate circumvention. [#cpppl3e]_
+   Chris' users have a reasonable expectation to be protected from such mistakes that is consistent with the C++ tradition of protecting against accident rather than deliberate circumvention. [#cpppl3e]_

-2. Perhaps because they are simple, it is common that foundational concepts refine other concepts having the same or similar syntactic structure.
+2. **Semantic Refinement**.
+Perhaps because they are simple, foundational concepts often refine other concepts having the same or similar syntactic structure.
 For example, if we know the operation used with ``std::accumulate`` is ``Associative``, we can distribute the computation across N cores by breaking the input into N subranges,